OUR INTERNS DON’T SORT MAIL

 (This is a sample of the types of nonprofit skills you will learn!)

-Learn an Introduction to Child Counseling
+Intro to Child Counseling

 – Trauma care.
 Learn how to begin the healing process for children who come from hard places.